Glinte/Shortform/Underestimated Statement.md

 *   cached thoughts, on modelling human

 There was this bias that you assume other people are at around the same level as you, that is obviously false, but it is quite hard to internalize this.
 People really don't automatically improve themselves either, there must be a push for that to happen.
+Also you can probably see many of those people that just stopped changing themselves.

 *   there's a very limited amount you can learn by just reading a few summaries: